 Someone who has given their time to working behind the scenes in Bingham’s local sporting clubs and groups.

-Nominations are welcomed from 1st September and nomination forms can be downloaded at the bottom of this page.
+Nominations are welcomed from 1st October and nomination forms can be downloaded at the bottom of this page.
 Nomination forms are also available from the Town Hall or by sending a request via e-mail to

 If you have difficulty in understanding the form, please do let us know.

-Nominations can be made until 5pm on 1st November 2019
+Nominations can be made until 5pm on 30th November 2020

 They can be sent by e-mail to